rezendi/nodb/README.md

 the back end and Firebase for authentication.
 HOWTO configure and run it is [here](./HOWTO.md).

 The "NoDB" name is a bit extreme.
-In practice, a site would maintain it own database (or use a cloud DB such as Firebase's) for indexing, processing, performance, etc. But this template shows a database isn't actually _necessary_.
+In practice a site would maintain its own database (or use a cloud DB such as Firebase's) for indexing, processing, performance, etc. But this template shows a database isn't actually _necessary_.